DevEd2/DevSound/README.md

 ld  a,X ; replace X with 0 to fade out, replace X with 1 to fade in call DS_Fade
 ```
 7. If you need help, let me know.
 I can usually be reached on IRC at irc.efnet.org #gbdev, with the nick DevEd.
+I may also be reached on Discord in this server: https://discord.gg/gpBxq85.
+Just ping me (I go by the name DevEd on that server) if you need anything.

 # Frequently Asked Questions
 *TODO*